 Ward Area – Middleton

-To tackle anti-social behaviour in the New Forest Village.
+To tackle anti-social behavior and theft from motor vehicles in the New Forest Village.
 We will conduct high visibility patrols and take and positive action where offences are identified.
-We will utilise ASB legislation where necessary and will work in partnership with Leeds Anti Social Behaviour Team to deal with persistent perpetrators.
+We will utilise ASB legislation where necessary and will work in partnership with Leeds Anti-Social Behaviour Team to deal with persistent perpetrators.

-To disrupt and engage with nuisance youths in and around the Acre Road area, including Middleton Skate Park, particularly targeting those engaged in Anti-Social Behaviour.
+To disrupt and engage with nuisance youths and off-road motorcycles in and around the Acre Road area, including Middleton Skate Park and Middleton Park/Ring Road, particularly targeting those engaged in Anti-Social Behaviour.
 We will continue to deal with this issue by conducting high visibility patrols in the area.
 We will also use ASB Legislation if required to prevent the youths from returning to the location if warnings are not heeded.

 To disrupt and engage with nuisance youths, particularly targeting those engaged in Anti-Social Behaviour.
 We will use Anti-Social Behaviour Legislation, such as dispersal orders if proportionate and necessary if warnings are not heeded.